The power of a parent's touch

-massage for the new mum - and shows that there is no mystifying element to this therapy, it is simply a natural extension of what is already happening.
-To make the touch formal as a massage is an easy step and will help with bonding and with communication between the baby and its parents.
+When a woman gives birth, she will cuddle, hold, kiss and generally touch the baby.
+This is the beginning of massage for the new mum - and shows that there is no mystifying element to this therapy.
+It is simply a natural extension of what is already happening.

-Other areas where massage can help:
+Other areas where massage can help

 • Improved lung capacity